regular-life/Library-Management-System/Library Management System/README.md

     1. `name` (String): The name of the member.
     2. `phone` (String): The phone number of the member.
     3. `member_id` (int): An identifier for the member.
     4. `fine` (int): Represents the fine amount associated with the member.
-Fine of ₹ 3/day for every day after 10 days.
+Fine of ₹ 3/day is charged for every day after 10 days.
 (NOTE: The program is made so that 1s in real world equals 1 day for the program.)
     5. `age` (int): The age of the member.
     6. `books_issued_id` (Vector<Book>): A collection of books issued by the member.
   - Constructor: